kwhitehall/azure-blob-h2o/README.md

 **h2o_example.py** does three things:
 - Loads the standard iris dataset from a URL via 'h2o.import_file'
-- Loads the exect same iris dataset from Azure Blob Storage, via 'h2o.import_file'
+- Loads the exact same iris dataset from Azure Blob Storage, via 'h2o.import_file'
 - "describes" each dataframe to validate their sameness

 Since the **h2o** library is already installed in the DSVM you don't need to